LIAS-CUHKSZ/Epipolar_evaluation/README.md

 The evaluation uses the Multiview dataset from ETH3D, which can be found at: [Datasets - ETH3D](https://www.eth3d.net/datasets#high-res-multi-view).
 Information about the dataset can be found in the documentation: [Documentation - ETH3D](https://www.eth3d.net/documentation).
 We have also modified the data loader for convenient data association between any two images.
 Their source code is available at: [ETH3D/format-loader](https://github.com/ETH3D/format-loader).

 We also conduct experiments on KITTI dataset [Visual Odometry / SLAM Evaluation 2012](https://www.cvlibs.net/datasets/kitti/eval_odometry.php).
-For evaluation on KITTI, we provide many useful tools in `src/kitti_tools` for u convinience.
+For evaluation on KITTI, we provide many useful tools in `src/kitti_tools` for your convenience.

 If you encounter any problems or have any questions while using this repository, use **issue** with detailed nformation if possible.
 Of course, feel free to contact us via email: [zengqingcheng@cuhk.edu.cn](mailto:zengqingcheng@cuhk.edu.cn,qzeng450@connect.hkust-gz.edu.cn) [neozng@foxmail.com](mailto:qzeng450@connect.hkust-gz.edu.cn)

 ## Installation

-> The code in this repository has been compiled and tested on Windows using [Msys2-MinGW64](https://www.msys2.org/) and Ubuntu 22.04.
+> The code in this repository has been compiled and tested on Windows using [Msys2-MinGW64](https://www.msys2.org/) ucrt64 and Ubuntu 22.04.

 The dependencies of this repository include: